Get E-Book

 socket.unref();

 The close event means Node closed the socket handle.
-After close, the JavaScript object remains an object, but its native socket is gone.
-Later sends or binds on the same object fail through Node's dgram state checks.
+After that, the JavaScript object still exists, but its native socket is gone.
+Later sends or binds on the same object fail through Node's socket state checks.
 Create a new socket for a new lifetime.

 Binding and Receiving

-socket.bind() attaches the UDP socket to a local port and, optionally, a local address.
+socket.bind() attaches the UDP socket to a local port and optionally a local address.
 A bound socket can receive datagrams addressed to that local socket address.
-Binding crosses into the same kernel socket table concept from Chapter 9.1, but the state is UDP state rather than TCP listen state.

 const socket = dgram.createSocket('udp4');